MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/troubleshooting.md

 This may have cleared your trusted hosts settings.
 [Follow these instructions to update your trusted hosts settings.](#configure-trustedhosts)

-## I get the message: "Cant connect securely to this page.
+## I get the message: "Can't connect securely to this page.
 This might be because the site uses outdated or unsafe TLS security settings."

 Your machine is restricted to HTTP/2 connections.
 Windows Admin Center uses integrated Windows authentication, which is not supported in HTTP/2.
 Add the following two registry values under the ```HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Http\Parameters``` key on **the machine running the browser** to remove the HTTP/2 restriction: